Abdiweli Sheikh Ahmed: Somalia-EU National Indicative Programme

 In June 2014, Prime Minister Ahmed and the European Commissioner for Development Andris Piebalgs signed in Brussels the first National Indicative Programme (NIP) between Somalia and the European Union in 25 years.
 The NIP is a work program earmarked for every Africa, the Caribbean and the Pacific (ACP) member state that is a party to the Cotonou Agreement.
 Effective from 2014 to 2020, the National Indicative Programme defines measurable objectives and target groups, initiatives for meeting those benchmarks, the nature and scope of supporting mechanisms, donor contribution(s), expected outcomes, and an implementation timetable.
 In the context of Somalia, the NIP is officially aligned with the priorities and objectives outlined in the New Deal Compact of 2013.
 According to Ahmed, Commissioner Piebalgs agreed to empower and directly support the Somali federal government's main public functions through multi-partner funds.
 He also suggested that this could encourage EU member states to fulfill the commitments that they had made to Somalia.
-Additionally, the EU Special Envoy Michele Cervone d'Urso indicated that the European Union has pledged 286 million EUR (400 million USD) toward the ongoing reconstruction process in Somalia, and that the National Indicative Programme serves as a realization of the country's recent accession to the Cotonou Agreement.
+Additionally, the EU Special Envoy Michele Cervone d'Urso indicated that the European Union has pledged 286 million EUR (US$400 million) toward the ongoing reconstruction process in Somalia, and that the National Indicative Programme serves as a realization of the country's recent accession to the Cotonou Agreement.
 In 2014, 100 million EUR from the 11th European Development Fund (EDF) and the Stability Instrument are to be set aside for institutionalization, peace building, and humanitarian and educational support.
 The mechanisms within the Somali Development and Reconstruction Facility (SDRF) are also slated to be used to carry out programs wherever necessary.